Overview of Selling a House with a HELOC

 What are the typical closing steps when selling with a HELOC?

 When selling a home in Connecticut with a Home Equity Line of Credit (HELOC), there are specific steps you need to follow.
 First, tell your lender about the sale.
 They will give you a payoff statement showing how much you owe on the HELOC.
-During closing, the settlement expert makes sure all liens, including the HELOC, are paid off.
+During closing, the settlement expert ensures all liens, including the HELOC, are paid off.
 The realtor works with the lender to confirm payment and release the lien.
 This ensures a smooth transfer of ownership.

 How does the payoff process work?

-To pay off your HELOC when selling your home, follow these steps: In Connecticut, after the sale agreement is done, your lender gives you a final payoff amount.
+To pay off your HELOC when selling your home, follow these steps: In Connecticut, after the sale agreement, your lender gives you a final payoff amount.
 Work closely with the settlement expert at this stage.
 They will use money from the sale to pay the HELOC directly to the lender.
 Once the lender gets the payment, they release the lien, which clears their claim on your property.
 This is officially recorded, making the title clear for the new owner.

 Is it possible to transfer or refinance a HELOC during closing?